Tennis Elbow Physical Therapists

 Also, if you have a job that involves a lot of repetitive use of your forearm muscles, you may easily injure your elbow at work in a way that mimics tennis elbow.
 On its own, tennis elbow isn’t usually severe.
 Problems mount, however, when you don’t get the proper treatment.

-The best step to take is to visit TRI Physical Therapy in Brooklyn for a treatment regimen so that your tennis elbow doesn’t become chronic.
+The best step to take is to visit Brooklyn Tri Physical Therapy for a treatment regimen so that your tennis elbow doesn’t become chronic.
 If you treat it promptly and properly, you can avoid surgery or another long-lasting injury.

 The First Line of Defense